abiswas-odu/Disco/README.md

 ### Dependencies

-* C++11 i.e. gcc4.9+ or above
+1. GNU GCC with C++11 support i.e. gcc4.9+ or above
-** mpic++ wrapper should be available
-** If you are on a Cray cluster and the wrapper is "CC".
+2. MPI Library with MPI-3 support i.e. OpenMPI 1.8 and above or cray-mpich/7.4.0 and above.
+By default the mpic++ wrapper is needed.
+If you are on a Cray cluster and the wrapper is "CC".
 You will need to edit the compiler.mk file.
-Uncomment the line "CC := CC" and comment out "CC := mpic++"
+Uncomment the line "CC := CC" and comment out "CC := mpic++".
-* OpenMPI 1.8 and above or cray-mpich/7.4.0 and above

 ### Installation Steps
 1. Download the tarball with compiled executables for Linux or the source code at: [https://github.com/abiswas-odu/Omega3](https://github.com/abiswas-odu/Omega3).
 The code has been tested on both Linux and MacOS systems, but not under Windows.
 2. If you decide to download the executable, type `make` to build.